nodejs/node/deps/npm/doc/misc/npm-registry.md

   This is used to gather better metrics on how npm is used by humans, versus build farms.

-The npm registry does not to correlate the information in these headers with any authenticated accounts that may be used in the same requests.
+The npm registry does not try to correlate the information in these headers with any authenticated accounts that may be used in the same requests.

 ## Can I run my own private registry?